Hadrosaurus: History of discovery

 In 1838, John Estaugh Hopkins was digging in a marl pit (on a small tributary of the Cooper River in Haddonfield, New Jersey, and part of the Campanian-age Woodbury Formation) when he uncovered large bones.
 He put them on display at his home, also in Haddonfield.
-In 1858, the bones sparked the interest of a visitor, William Parker Foulke, who dug out the full skeleton from the marl pit in the same year.
-The excavation site, known as the Hadrosaurus foulkii Leidy site, is now a National Historic Landmark.
+In 1858, the bones sparked the interest of a visitor, William Parker Foulke, who dug out the rest of the bones from the marl pit in the same year.
+The excavation site, known as the Hadrosaurus foulkii Leidy Site, is now a National Historic Landmark.

 Foulke contacted paleontologist Joseph Leidy, and together they recovered eight teeth from the maxillar and dentary areas, dental battery fragments, left maxilla fragments, three partial dorsal vertebrae, 13 caudal centra, including an almost complete middle caudal vertebra.
 Other fragments included a partial right coracoid, left humerus, left radius, left ulna, left ilium, right ischium, right partial pubis, the left hindlimb composed by the femur, tibia, fibula with metatarsals II and IV and the first pedal phalanx from the third digit.
 Foulke and Leidy studied the fossils together and, in 1858, Leidy formally described and named Hadrosaurus foulkii in honor of his collaborator.
 While originally a portmanteau of Haddonfield, the location of its discovery with the accepted suffix for dinosaurs -saurus, the name Hadrosaurus was scientifically justified as deriving from the Greek ἁδρός, hadros, meaning "bulky" or "large", and σαῦρος, sauros, meaning "lizard".
-The name was an additional play on words by Leidy since it translates from Greek as Foulke’s big lizard.
+The name was an additional play on words by Leidy since it translates from Greek as Foulke's big lizard.